AdobeDocs/experience-platform.en/help/sources/sources-sdk/api/create.md

 solution: Experience Platform
 title: Create a new connection specification using the Flow Service API
 topic-legacy: tutorial
-description: The /connectionSpecs endpoint in the Flow Service API allows you to create, view, and update connection specifications and integrate new sources through Sources SDK.
+description: The following document provides steps on how create a connection specification using the Flow Service API and integrate a new source through Sources SDK.
 ---
 # Create a new connection specification using the [!DNL Flow Service API]